This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 Being sick is no fun, and with cold and flu season just around the corner, it’s time to get prepared.
-So today, I’m sharing my favorite tips to help you survive a sick day!
+So today, I’m sharing my favorite tips to help you survive a sick day, whether your at home or stuck at work!

 Somehow, I’ve already gotten sick once this fall.
 I blame my husband, who travels constantly for work.
 He must have brought those nasty airplane germs home with him (just kidding … maybe!).